 The standard of care for post-lumpectomy breast cancer patients has been the delivery of whole breast radiation in the supine position.
-However, there is significant evidence that the heart and lungs are organs at risk (OAR) for radiogenic problems in long term survivors.1,2
+However, there is significant evidence that the heart and lungs are organs at risk (OAR) for radiogenic problems in long term survivors when treated in the supine position.1,2

 Concavity vs. Gravity

 These challenges of the supine set-up arise due to the concave nature of the whole-breast clinical target volume.

 In a left-sided cancer this volume wraps anteriorly around the heart and lung towards the right breast medially.

 When treating the right breast, the right lung is at risk.
 Left breast cancers put the left lung at risk as well as the heart, specifically the left anterior descending coronary artery (LAD).

 Because the heart and lungs often fall within the treatment field in the supine set up, the prone position has been explored as an alternative.

 Prone positioning takes advantage of gravity to displace the breast to be treated away from the chest wall into an opening in the breast board or table.
 The contralateral breast is moved laterally on top of the table.

 A 2013 study by Mulliez et al. found that, “Prone IMRT was superior to any supine treatment for right-sided breast cancer patients and left-sided breast cancer patients with larger breasts by obtaining better conformity indices, target dose distribution and sparing of the organs at risk.”
 5

 With regard to cardiac toxicity, a study published in Radiotherapy and Oncology in 2010 looked at supine versus prone set-ups and the dose to the ipsilateral lung, heart, and LAD.